-Our empirical research on a wide range of topics helps policymakers, media and the public at large understand and address some of the world’s most challenging problems.
+Our empirical research on a wide range of topics helps U.S. and international policymakers, civic leaders, educators and the public at large understand and address some of the world’s most challenging problems.

 We are nonprofit, nonpartisan and nonadvocacy.
 Our mission is to inform, not to prescribe.
 We believe that better information can build a better world.

 “Fact-based information is the fuel democracies run on—the raw material from which societies identify problems and construct solutions.”

 Personal and Professional Integrity

 The directors, officers, and employees of the Center must act with honesty, integrity and openness in all their dealings on behalf of the organization.
 The Center promotes a working environment that values respect, fairness and the highest professionalism.

 The Center has a governing board of directors that is responsible for setting the mission and strategic direction of the organization, as well as oversight of the policies, research priorities, finances and operations of the Center.
 The board is responsible for:

 - performing their duties for the benefit of the Center and in support of its mission;

 - avoiding or appropriately managing any conflicts of interest or the appearance thereof through disclosure, recusal or other means consistent with the Center’s bylaws and conflict of interest policies;

 - overseeing the performance of the president, including an annual compensation review;